aimukhin/debs/README.md

 # debs
 A simple web-based double-entry bookkeeping system.

-## Overview
+## Features
-The system supports all basic account types, and deals with arbitrary big numbers with exact integer arithmetic.
-Database can be encrypted.
+- Account types: equity, assets, liabilities, income, and expenses.
+- Currency-agnostic.
+- Arbitrary precision integer arithmetic.
+- Encrypted database.

 ## Requirements
 The program is a WSGI application written in Python 3.
 If available, it